 Coronectomy in Caldwell and Florham Park, NJ

-Coronectomy is the deliberate removal of the crown of a vital tooth.
-Late eruption of the roots left in the bone may occur, but it is unpredictable.
-However, in all cases reported the root fragments move into a safer position away from the nerve.
-Therefore, if future removal does ever become necessary the nerve would not then be at high risk.
+Coronectomy involves the removal of the crown of a tooth.
+If your surgeon finds that the root is away from the alveolar nerve and is able to remove the roots, they’ll be removed before they can be infected.
+Late eruption of the roots left in the bone may still occur.
+However, in all cases reported the root fragments moved into a safer position away from the nerve.
+If future removal does become necessary, the nerve wouldn’t be at such high risk.

 Do you need a Coronectomy?
 Contact us to make an appointment today!